capensis/canopsis/community/go-engines-community/tests/functional/README.md

 Argument `--eventlogs events.log` logs all events which were catched by `When I wait the end of event processing` and `When I wait the end of N events processing` for each test scenario.

+Argument `--checkUncaughtEvents` enables catching event after each scenario.
+Functional tests stop by panic if event is caught.
+Please note, it adds extra timeout for each scenario.

 ### Periodical process

 Run all engines with shorter periodical wait time.
 Use argument `-periodicalWaitTime 2s`.